artcomventure/wordpress-plugin-slider/README.md

 2. Click on 'Add media' right above the editor.
 3. Switch to 'Create Gallery', choose the images you want to display and click the 'Create a new gallery' button in the lower right corner.
 4. Activate slider by checking 'Display as slider'.
-5. Configure slider (an images) to fit your needs.
+5. Configure slider (and images) to fit your needs.

 To change an existing slider click on the slider (gallery), click on the _edit pencil_ and repeat #5.